What is a Dendrogram?

 Allocating observations to clusters

 Observations are allocated to clusters by drawing a horizontal line through the dendrogram.
 Observations that are joined together below the line are in clusters.
-In the example below, we have two clusters, one that combines A and B, and a second combining C, D, E, and F.
+In the example below, we have two clusters.
+One cluster combines A and B, and a second cluster combining C, D, E, and F.

 Dendrograms cannot tell you how many clusters you should have